 One of the best hack squat alternatives, this is all about burning the quads with just your own body weight.

 The secret is just putting yourself in a mechanically difficult position.
 This trains the quads and glutes, strengthening the whole lower body but specifically the knees.

 - Set up near a sturdy object that can support some/all of your weight

-- Keep your glutes and core tight, bending the knees and pushing them forward while you lean backwards
+- Keep your glutes and core tight, bending the knees and pushing them forward while you lean backward

 - Go as far down as you can with good balance, or until you feel a significant stretch in the quads